-In addition to the safeguards that would remain in place relating to multi-year contracting, the safeguards that apply to interim reliability reserves more generally would also continue to exist if this amendment was made.
-The current safeguards ensure the interim reliability reserve is only used as a last resort.
+In addition to the safeguards that will remain in place relating to multi-year contracting, the safeguards that apply to interim reliability reserves more generally will also continue to exist.
+The safeguards ensure the interim reliability reserve is only used as a last resort.
 These out-of-market rules mirror those that currently apply to resources participating in the RERT and specify that AEMO:

-- is required to consult on the expected costs for any reserve contracts entered for the interim reliability reserve with the relevant jurisdictions prior to the contracts being entered. - May only enter reserve contracts for the interim reliability reserve if there is a forecast interim reliability exceedance in the first financial year of the contract and the contract is no longer than three years in length. - Must not procure a contract for the interim reliability reserve if the exceedance is expected to occur within ten weeks of AEMO's forecast.
-In this case, AEMO must use medium and short notice RERT in accordance with the existing RERT guidelines. - Must also have regard to the RERT principles, which aim to minimise impacts on customer bills and market distortions.
-AEMO must also have regard to the potential impact on the interaction with the Retailer Reliability Obligation. - Can only procure reserves under the interim reliability reserve for reserves that are out-ofmarket.
+- is required to consult on the expected costs for any reserve contracts entered for the interim reliability reserve with the relevant jurisdictions prior to the contracts being entered.
+11 - may only enter reserve contracts for the interim reliability reserve if there is a forecast interim reliability exceedance in the first financial year of the contract and the contract is no longer than three years in length. - must not procure a contract for the interim reliability reserve if the exceedance is expected to occur within ten weeks of AEMO's forecast.
+In this case, AEMO must use medium and short notice RERT in accordance with the existing RERT guidelines. - must also have regard to the RERT principles, which aim to minimise impacts on customer bills and market distortions.
+AEMO must also have regard to the potential impact on the interaction with the Retailer Reliability Obligation. - can only procure reserves under the interim reliability reserve for reserves that are out-of-market.
 Resources that have been scheduled in the last 12 months cannot participate in the interim reliability reserve.
 In addition, non-scheduled resources in the wholesale energy market, must not offer in resources under the interim reliability reserve, for the same dispatch intervals.